AsafBanana/nvm_suv/README.md

 Culmative hazared

-see nvm_example.R for basic usuage
+see nvm_example.R for basic usage

-Cuda support also exist but currently not in master